Bone graft for dental implants: what’s to know if you need one

 Ridge Augmentation

-When someone loses a tooth, over time the bone of the tooth “Alveolar bone” begins to recede.
-It not only recedes but also begins to lose volume and before getting an implant, the bone must function normally.
-Normal functioning of the bone requires it to be back to its original state.
-Ridge Augmentation is a process in which dentists thicken bone density so that it can go back to how it was and support an implant.
+When someone loses a tooth, over time “alveolar bone”, the bone of the tooth, begins to recede.
+Not only it recedes but also begins to lose volume.
+And the bone needs to function normally before the implant can be made, which means it has to return to its original state.
+Ridge Augmentation is a process in which dentists thicken the bone density so that it can go back to how it was and support an implant.
 This process is fairly common when there is bone recession due to tooth loss.

 Socket Preservation

 Preservation of the bone after tooth extraction or tooth loss is immensely important for the alignment of the jaw.
 Socket preservation is a process in which dentists immediately graft the bone after tooth extraction.
 The socket area is left for a few months until it is fully healed.
-After the healing process, the tooth is ready for a dental implant because regeneration of bone takes place.
+After the healing process, the tooth is ready for the dental implant as bone regeneration takes place.

 Periodontal grafting